 Burnett said that with vintage style dried bouquets being all the rage again, people should know that air-drying isn’t the only option.
-This trick involves two things: a microwave and some fine silica gel granules, which act as a moisture absorber.
+This trick involves two things: a microwave and some fine silica gel granules, which act as a moisture absorbers.

-Add the blooms to a microwave-safe container and cover them entirely with the silica crystals.
-Microwave on a low heat for around 1 minute.
+Add the blooms to a microwave-safe container and cover them entirely with silica crystals.
+Microwave on low heat for around 1 minute.
 Once it’s done, brush off the crystals and the dried blooms should be ready to display in a vase right away.

 By coating the flowers with the sugar-like silica granules the petals are dried out more quickly when compared to the weeks of time it takes to air-dry.
 Burnett also suggested using a conventional oven however, she noted that would take longer for the magic to happen.

-Air-drying flowers is the most traditional way of creating unique bouquets but it’s a process that lets nature take its course and in turn can take up to three weeks to finish.
+Air-drying flowers is the most traditional way of creating unique bouquets but it’s a process that lets nature take its course and in turn, can take up to three weeks to finish.
 Blooms are then generally sprayed with a UV-resistant hairspray to help them keep their colour when they’ve been fully dried.